Neil Haddock: Featherweight

 Born in Newport, but growing up in Llanelli, Haddock was involved in boxing from a young age and was Welsh Junior Champion at the age of 17.
-He came to note to the wider public when, as an amateur, he was selected to fight for Wales in the 1986 Commonwealth Games after beating Tony Feliciello in the Welsh National Championships.
-Fighting in the lightweight division (60 kg) Haddock progressed to the final, where he took the silver medal after losing to Canadian Asif Dar.
+He came to note to the wider public when, as an amateur, he was selected to represent the Welsh team at the 1986 Commonwealth Games in Edinburgh, Scotland, after beating Tony Feliciello in the Welsh National Championships.
+Fighting in the lightweight division (60 kg), Haddock progressed to the final, where he took the silver medal after losing to Canadian Asif Dar.

 Haddock turned professional within the year, with his first encounter, against Mark Purcell, taking place at the Hatherley Manor Hotel in Gloucester.
 It was an inauspicious start to his career, losing on points in a six-round contest after being downed in the third.
 Haddock fought regularly throughout 1987 and 1988, but found it difficult to build a winning run of results, with five wins, seven losses and a draw.
 He fought just once in 1989, a win over Lee Amass on 22 March.

 Haddock's next fight, on 18 September 1990, saw him on the undercard for the British super-featherweight title fight between Hugh Forde and Joey Jacobs, held at the Civic Hall in Wolverhampton.
 His opponent was future WBF super-featherweight champion, Ditau Molefyane.
 The ten round fight lasted only until the fifth when Haddock retired from his corner after being knocked down earlier in the round.

 A month later Haddock picked up a win, when he stopped Mark Ramsey through a technical knockout, in an undercard encounter at the Town Hall in Birmingham.
 This was followed in November with a bout against fellow countryman Steve Robinson, held in Cardiff.
 The ten round fight lasted until the ninth, when the referee stopped the fight due to cuts sustained by Haddock.